Microsoft-Build-2016/CodeLabs-Office/Module3-OfficeAddins/README.md

 1. Next, open a command prompt to the location of your Office add-in project you started with Yeoman.
 If you need to stop the Gulp task, press Ctrl-C.

-1. Install the **adal-angular** module by typing the command listed below in the command prompt:
+1. Install the **adal-angular** module by typing the command listed below in the command prompt.

 	````CMD
 	bower install adal-angular --save